ConnexonSystems/dockex/README.md

 Installation consists of installing Docker-CE v19.03.5 and cloning the Dockex repository.

-For GPU support, you must have NVIDIA drivers installed and enable a flag in the Dockex configuration file.
+For GPU support, you must install the appropriate NVIDIA drivers, install the NVIDIA Container Toolkit, and enable a flag in the Dockex configuration file.

 For Ubuntu 16.04 installation instructions, see [here](docs/ubuntu_1604_install.md).